 Beyond the seasonal beauty, we also love the cozy, casual vibe that comes with the fall wedding season.
 There's something special—dare we say magical—about seeing couples embrace unique color palettes (think yellow with blue and orange with brown) and creative, experience-minded ideas like mini beer flights and customized corn hole games.

-Don't take our word for it.
-Keep reading to see why we love fall weddings so much.
-You'll find 39 décor ideas that might just convince you to celebrate with the season's foliage at your back—and with plenty of warm beverages, cozy blankets, and romantic candlelight at your table.
-Check them out below.
+Ahead, you'll find 39 décor ideas that might just convince you to celebrate with the season's foliage at your back—and with plenty of warm beverages, cozy blankets, and romantic candlelight at your table.

 Embrace the Foliage